flatpickles/sketchbook-legacy/README.md

     -   Color preview block has strange corners
 -   Resizing the window can leave the canvas element at the wrong size.
 It seems this is literal canvas size and not padding, and happens only when the window is getting smaller in one dimension, every other time it seems.
 -   Two finger mousepad swipe doesn't work for page navigation when Sketchbook is open.
 Probably this is disabled by my scrolling settings?
+-   Sporadic:
--   Presets sometimes think they've been changed on page load (\*), but they haven't.
+    -   presets sometimes think they've been changed on page load (\*), but they haven't.
--   Seems like the panel open/close tabs don't always work reliably with narrow screens.
+    -   panel open/close tabs don't always work reliably with narrow screens
--   Sporadically (primarily mobile): canvas-sketch doesn't fill the full screen height.
-Perhaps a race condition w/ full-height settings?
+    -   canvas-sketch doesn't fill the full screen height.
+Perhaps a race condition w/ full-height settings? (primarily mobile)
+    -   print view was zoomed out too far, until scrolling (seen once on mobile)
--   Once witnessed: switching between full-screen canvas sketches causes a repeated doubling of canvas scale until reset or resize.
-Resetting Sketchbook solves this problem.
+    -   switching between full-screen canvas sketches causes a repeated doubling of canvas scale until reset or resize.
+Resetting Sketchbook solves this problem. (seen once)

 ## To consider for v2